ohminimarie/_gFS16_how_to_repo/cheatsheet.md

 $ git status
 $ git commit -m "I made a bunch of changes, there are so many details, wee."
 ```
+### Share my work with the world!

+First, create a github repo.